-Jordan is Hudson’s mother and organ donation advocate.
+Written by Jordan, Hudson’s mother and organ donation advocate.
+Edited by CC Cunningham, CKF Program Manager.

 My son, Hudson, was born on October 27th, 2016 with a condition called heterotaxy.
 At ten days old, he underwent surgery to prevent bowel mal-rotation and, while operating, an exploratory search revealed Hudson’s liver was shaped abnormally, had an unusual color, and his bile ducts appeared to be a mass of undeveloped tissue.
 As parents, you do everything in your power to protect your children.
 We continued to monitor Hudson but, despite our efforts and optimism, we couldn’t protect him from his failing liver.
 After a series of tests and imaging, we were hit with the unimaginable news that Hudson had biliary atresia and would eventually require a liver transplant.